 The unequal distribution of unpaid care work is holding back progress on women’s economic empowerment.
-In 2015, the development community committed to address this issue in Sustainable Development Goal (SDG) Target 5.4.
-We generate data, evidence and policy guidance on “what works” to recognise, reduce and redistribute unpaid care and domestic work in developing countries.
+The development community committed to address this issue in Sustainable Development Goal (SDG) Target 5.4.
+We generate data, evidence and policy guidance on 'what works' to recognise, reduce and redistribute unpaid care and domestic work in developing countries.

 OECD Policy Dialogue on Women’s Economic Empowerment